srishtixp/ds202-Srishti-Nandal/README.md

 # ds202-Srishti-Nandal
-ode to an academi advisor
+ode to an academic advisor
 a crappy: been very busy had almost no time to hangout with friends a happy: finally allowed to take off my brace and walk wihtout it after ACL surgery!